benjaminlarin/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am an International Postdoc Fellow at the University of St.Gallen.
+I am an Assistant Professor in Economics at Jönköping University in Sweden.
 <!-- I am on the job market 2020-21 and will be available for interviews at the EJM and the ASSA virtual meetings. -->

 Full {{% staticref "files/CV.pdf" %}}CV{{% /staticref %}}.